INIT6Source/AUGMENTERS_BIOHACKING_CODE_OF_CONDUCT_AND_GUIDING_PRINCIPLES/README.md

 - **Feedback Welcome:**
   - We are dedicated to continuous improvement and welcome feedback from the community.
-  - Suggestions for amendments to this Code of Conduct and Guiding Principles can be submitted to the community organizers or as a pull request GitHub.
+  - Suggestions for amendments to this Code of Conduct and Guiding Principles can be submitted to the community organizers or as a pull request on GitHub.

 - **Regular Review:**
   - This document will be reviewed periodically to ensure it remains relevant and effective.